-The warning will be issued to students, faculty, and associates via LiveSafe Mass Notification System (MNS), which includes mass email, text, and text-to-voice phone call.
+The warning will be issued to students, faculty, and associates via LiveSafe Mass Notification System (MNS), which includes mass email, text, and text-to-voice phone calls.
 All members of the ACC community must provide an email address to the institution to facilitate this communication and are encouraged to provide cell phone contact information as well.
-As an additional measure of communication, bulletins are placed at entry points to affected campus facilities, if deemed appropriate based on the nature of the crime.
-Timely warning notices will be provided to students and associates in a manner that is timely, that withholds the names of victims as confidential, and that will aid in the prevention of similar occurrences.
+As an additional measure of communication, bulletins are placed at entry points to affected campus facilities to reach guests and visitors, if deemed appropriate based on the nature of the crime.
+Timely warning notices will be provided in a manner that is timely, that withholds the names of victims as confidential, and that will aid in the prevention of similar occurrences.